DanteLore/dantelore/content/posts/face-clustering-with-neural-networks-and-k-means.md

 ## Why it's Hard to Cluster Strangers

 So why didn't K-Means make a cluster of strangers as we expected it to?
-The answer to this <strong>is not</strong> that it was unable to differentiate between the Strangers and the Taylors - it actually comes back to the similarity theory that started this whole journey.
+The answer to this **is not** that it was unable to differentiate between the Strangers and the Taylors - it actually comes back to the similarity theory that started this whole journey.

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/09/2018-09-13-11.53.24-2.jpg"/>